haowggit/DataMiningCup21_Team-TU_Muenchen_1/README.md

 # DataMiningCup21
 Respository for the Data Mining Seminar SoSe 2021

-In this branch you can find:
-  scripts for preprocessing: preprocessing.py script for autoencoder: AutoEncoder.py and main.py script for SVD and tsne: SVD.py and manifold_learning.py
+In this branch you can find: \n scripts for preprocessing: preprocessing.py script for autoencoder: AutoEncoder.py and main.py script for SVD and tsne: SVD.py and manifold_learning.py